hanshika-773/GCD-of-two-numbers/README.md

+# Date:
-# Find the GCD of two numbers
+# Ex.No.4: Find the GCD of two numbers

 ## AIM:
 To write a program to find the GCD of two numbers using function.